ianthetechie/digital-garden/content/blog/learning-a-language-the-lazy-way.md

 ---

-I've lived in South Korea for quite some time, and in my time here I've become reasonably fluent in the language.
+I've lived in South Korea for quite some time, and during my stay here I've become reasonably fluent in the language.
 People often ask how long it took to become fluent and if I have any tips for their language learning aspirations.
 This post is about what I've learned from a decade-plus fascination with language learning.